jhpyle/docassemble/_docs/groups.md

 `'Mittens'`, `'Spot'`) and `.feet` (e.g., `4`).
 We need to start by telling **docassemble** that the [`DADict`] is a dictionary of objects.
-We do this by setting the `.object_type` attribute of the [`DADict`] to `DAObject`, using some [`mandatory`] code.
+We do this by setting the `.object_type` attribute of the [`DADict`] to [`DAObject`], using some [`mandatory`] code.
 Then we provide a question that sets the `.new_item_name` attribute.

 When a `.object_type` is provided, **docassemble** will take care of initializing the value of each entry as an object of this type.
-It will also gather whatever attributes, if any, are necessary to represent the object as text.
+It will also automatically gather whatever attributes, if any, are necessary to represent the object as text.
 The representation of the object as text is what you see if you include the object in a [Mako] template:
 `${ pet['cat'] }`.
 (Or, if you know [Python], it is the result of `str(pet['cat'])`.)
 The attributes necessary to represent the object as text depend on the type of object.
 In the case of a [`DAObject`],